Barbara of Portugal: Life

-Princess of Portugal
+Infanta of Portugal

-The marriage of King John V of Portugal and Archduchess Maria Anna of Austria remained childless for nearly three years.
-The king made a promise to God that if an heir to the throne was born, a great convent would be built as a sign of gratitude.
-On 4 December 1711, a daughter was finally born, and the king built the Convent of Mafra.
-The child was baptised Maria Madalena Bárbara Xavier Leonor Teresa Antónia Josefa, honouring a number of saints and relatives, and styled Princess of Brazil as the heir presumptive to the Portuguese throne.
+Barbara was the daughter of King John V of Portugal and his wife Maria Anna of Austria.
+Their marriage remained childless for nearly three years, and thus the king made a promise to God that if an heir to the throne was born, a great convent would be built as a sign of gratitude.
+Upon the birth of a daughter in late 1711 began the building of the Convent of Mafra.
+The child was baptised Maria Madalena Bárbara Xavier Leonor Teresa Antónia Josefa, honouring a number of saints and relatives, and styled Princess of Brazil as the heiress presumptive to the Portuguese throne.
 She was usually referred to as Bárbara or Maria Bárbara after Saint Barbara, the saint of her birthday, a name never used before among Portuguese royalty.

 Two years later, Barbara's mother gave birth to a son, Pedro, and she ceased to be heir presumptive.
-Pedro died at the age of two, but by that time, the queen had already had another son, Joseph, and hence Barbara never became heir presumptive again.
+Pedro died at the age of two, but by that time, the queen had already had another son, Joseph, and hence Barbara never became heiress presumptive again.

 Barbara had a fine education and loved music.
 A prodigiously talented keyboard player, she was the sole pupil of Domenico Scarlatti, the great harpsichordist and composer, from age 9 or 10 until 1757, when Scarlatti died, a year before her own death.

 In 1725, Barbara was among the seventeen princesses seriously considered for marriage to king Louis XV of France, when the list of the original 99 had been reduced.
 However, there were concerns about the perceived weak physical and mental health of her family as well as her young age, and in the end she was removed from the list.